kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 gang-scheduling.
 But CA will provision machines for all pods.
 For this part of pods in pod group, we will add different failure message in condition.reason.
 Cluster Autoscaler check the failure reasons in pod.status.condition to decide whether it's possible to resolve the failure by provisioning new machines.
-Details are described in the following.
+Details are described below.

 - Short-time resource deadlock in the memory of kube-scheduler: base on the alpha version implementation of pod group scheduling, it may happen that two pod groups reserve some